 Nevertheless, the Andis 1-Speed is a well-built and durable clipper, and it should be able to withstand the wear and tear most owners are likely to inflict through regular use.

-Understandably, a lot of owners interested in grooming their own dog wonder if they can just use clippers made for humans.
+Understandably, a lot of owners interested in grooming their dog at home wonder if they can just use clippers made for humans.
 After all, you may even have a set of human hair clippers already in a bathroom cabinet.

 But unfortunately, there are three reasons you can’t:

-Human clippers – even high-end models -- aren’t built to handle the dense, coarse hair most dogs have.
-Use human clippers on your dog’s coat and it’ll dull the blades very quickly and leave your dog’s coat looking ragged and uneven.
-It’ll usually take you a lot longer to give your dog a trim with traditional clippers too.
+Human clippers – even high-end models — aren’t built to handle the dense, coarse hair most dogs have.
+If you use human clippers on your dog’s coat, it will dull the blades very quickly and leave your dog’s coat looking ragged and uneven.

 By contrast, dog clippers are configured for your dog’s thick, dense hair, and they operate at much higher speeds than traditional clippers do.